fullyslick/ImageChanger/README.md

 # About
 This is a simple `HTML`, `CSS`, `JS` code that switches banners and the small images below the banner are highlighted depending on the banner.
+When the page is loaded banners start to change - the function is called "slideShow".
+The banner also changes on click of the small images below it or on click of the arrows.
 To test the code download or clone this repository.
 Then open the `myHome.html` file inside any browser.

 ## How To Implement
 To implement this code on your site please follow these steps: